OpenLineage/docs/docs/integrations/airflow/operator.md

 Each `Operator` implements the following methods returning the structure defined below:
  - get_openlineage_facets_on_start(ti)
  - get_openlineage_facets_on_complete(ti)
-Facets are the json facets defined in the OpenLineage specification
+Facets are the JSON facets defined in the OpenLineage specification

 ```python
 TaskInstanceLineage: